Interrupt/delve-framework/README.md

 # Delve Framework

-Delve is framework for building games written in Zig using Lua for scripting.
+Delve is a framework for building games written in Zig using Lua for scripting.

 <img width="1072" alt="Screen Shot 2023-12-24 at 2 28 54 AM" src="https://github.com/Interrupt/delve-framework/assets/1374/dc0cb919-5dd7-44c6-b1a7-2e23ee0ad6d6">